 Unleash the sun with this unique pack of 35 Light Rays Photoshop Overlays, in variety of shapes and colors.

-There are five basic steps to applying our lighting overlays to your images.
+There are five basic steps to applying our lighting Photoshop overlays for photographers to your images.
 In addition to selecting your photograph, the steps involve (1)resizing, (2)choosing blend mode, (3)adjusting colors to fit the scene in your image, (4)changing the opacity, and if needed, (5)applying a layer mask.
 All of these steps can be done quickly and easily, and more advanced options can be applied after the basics are done.
 In most cases our overlays require only minimal tweaking to achieve your desired appearance.

 Perhaps you simply need a quick and efficient tool to enhance the natural conditions of illumination a scene or you want to completely transform a summer photograph to look entirely wintery.
 Adding a rain effect?
 That is also possible, and in only in a few clicks, thanks to the advantages of working with Overlays.